remedyred/node-utilities/docs/README.md

 ▸ **isBundledElectronApp**(): `boolean`

-Check if the current process is a bundled Electron app.
+Determine if the current process is a bundled Electron app.

 #### Returns

 `boolean`

+True if the current process is a bundled Electron app, false otherwise.

 ___